zaytsev-mxm/todolist/README.md

 😃 Enjoy!

 ## Testing the API
 You can easily test the API using Postman.
-In order to do that, just:
+To do that, just:
 - Install [Postman](https://www.postman.com/)
 - Import the request collection that you can find [here](./tools/postman/ToDo%20List.postman_collection.json)